weliveindetail/blog-sandbox/about.md

 #### Evaluations

-* Evaluate feasibility and estimate efforts
+* Evaluate feasibility and estimate efforts for your planning
-* Solve tricky questions early to limit risks
+* Solve tricky questions early on to limit risks

 #### Porting

-* Port your project to new platforms -- [why not Windows](https://www.reddit.com/r/cpp/comments/4l2mdd/juce_projucer_live_c_ide_has_been_coming_soon_for/d84gp1t/)?
+* Port your project to new platforms and architectures
+* I have extensive experience with [Windows ports](https://www.reddit.com/r/cpp/comments/4l2mdd/juce_projucer_live_c_ide_has_been_coming_soon_for/d84gp1t/)
+* IoT embedded and bare-metal projects are ramping up

 #### Mentoring

-* Plan tasks for internal devs to work on and learn
+* Train internal devs by working on ready-made tasks
-* Have an expert near-by for both, regular mentoring and emergencies
+* Have an expert at hand for for both mentoring and emergencies

 #### Bugfixing